AhmetZamanis/KaggleStoreSales/ReportPart1.md

 prediction for.

-- In part 1, with only one series to predict, we were able to perform exploratory analysis and carefully tailor our models, especially for time decomposition.
-It’s also generally easier to predict more aggregated series, as they are less noisy: The national sales likely fluctuate much less compared to sales in one store or category.
+- In part 1, with only one series to predict, we were able to perform manual exploratory analysis and carefully tailor our models, especially for time decomposition.
+It’s also generally easier to predict more aggregated series, as they are less noisy: The national sales likely fluctuate much less compared to sales in one store, one category.

 - In part 2, we will have to come up with a strategy that will simplify our work, while still yielding good predictions.
-The 33 product categories likely have very different seasonality patterns.
-We’ll likely rely on more “automatic” models that are able to derive time effects & seasonality, and ideally model them along with autocorrelation and any covariate effects in one go instead of using hybrids or tailored feature sets.
+Some of the 33 product categories likely have very different seasonality patterns.
+  We’ll likely rely on more “automatic” models that are able to derive time effects & seasonality.

 - We’ll also explore the topic of **hierarchical reconciliation**:
-  Making sure our predictions are coherent within the levels of hierarchy.
+  Making sure our predictions are coherent within the levels of the time series hierarchy.
 There are several methods to reconcile predictions in a hierarchy, and it can even improve prediction accuracy.

-Any comment or suggestion is welcome.
+Any comments or suggestions are welcome.